 10. What items cannot be put in the dumpster?

 We are limited by the landfills and recycling centers where we can discard your debris.
 Tires, TVs, Computer Monitors, Paint, Hazardous Materials, loose sawdust or kitty litter, insulation, & styrofoam are the biggest offenders.
-(Mattressses and Box Springs are always allowed.
+(Mattressses and Box Springs are only allowed with our Householder options.
 Please place them flat on top of the other debris.
 Do not put them at the bottom.
 Thanks.